 Neutral impact.
-The policy is designed to support employees through redeployment at all ages and has specific provision for retraining and support which could help older employees seeking redeployment.
+The policy is designed to support employees through salary protection at all ages and should be read in conjunction with the redeployment policy which has specific provision for retraining and support which could particularly help older employees.
+There are pension implications for older employees as the employees new salary and their spinal column point they are protected on are non-pensionable.